Picovoice/speech-to-index-benchmark/README.md

 ## Metrics

-This benchmark mainly considers two metrics: missed detection and false alarm rate
+This benchmark mainly considers three metrics: missed detection rate, false alarm rate, and real-time factor.

-### Missed detection and false alarm rate
+### Missed Detection and False Alarm Rate

 We measure the accuracy of the speech-to-index engines using false alarm per hour and missed detection rates.
 The false alarm per hour is measured as a number of false positives in an hour.
 Missed detection is measured as the percentage of search phrases inside an audio file that an engine misses incorrectly.

+### Real Time Factor

+Real time factor (RTF) is measured as the ratio of CPU (processing) time to the length of the input speech file.
+An engine with lower RTF is more computationally efficient.
+We omit this metric for the cloud-based
+Google Speech-to-Text engine.

-## Speech-to-Text Engines
+## Speech-to-Index Engines

-Since Octopus has no exact off-the-shelf counterpart, we use two well-known speech-to-text engines for comparison.
+Since Octopus has no exact off-the-shelf counterpart that can search through audio files by indexing them, we use two well-known speech-to-text engines to transcript audio files first and then search inside the obtained text-based results.

 ### Google Speech-to-Text